3mdeb/news-and-ideas/blog/content/post/2024-12-13-ram-data-decay-research.md

 The capacitor, together with logic required to access its content, is called a DRAM cell.
 Multiple cells form a grid that is addressable by row and column, such grid is called a bank.
-Each bank (in most commonly available DRAM chips) is replied 4 or 8 times in parallel, so each row/column pair addresses 4 or 8 bits of data per DRAM at once.
+Each bank (in most commonly available DRAM chips) is replicated 4 or 8 times in parallel, so each row/column pair addresses 4 or 8 bits of data per DRAM at once.
 On top of that, each DRAM can have multiple banks, addressed by bank group and bank address bits (up to 2 bits for each in DDR4).

 ![Simple DRAM grid with 2 row bits and 2 column bits](/img/DRAM_array.png)